OrTab/SQL-book-management/readme.md

 ## Future Enhancements

-**1. User Authentication: Implement authentication to secure access to CRUD operations.**
+### Filtering Options

-**2. Filtering Options: Add filtering capabilities to search and sort books based on various attributes such as genre, author, publication date, etc.**
+**Enhance the system with filtering capabilities to allow users to search and sort books based on various attributes**

 **These features are planned enhancements for the project to improve security and usability, providing more control and flexibility in managing book data.**